 - 5.1.
-Member contributed Default Fund and CCIL's contributions from Settlement Reserve Fund referred to as 'Skin In the Game (SIG)', together constitute prefunded default handling resources. - 5.2.
-CCIL's contributions will be higher of 25% of the respective default fund or highest amount contributed by any Member towards the respective Default Fund. - 5.3.
-CCIL's contributions as per para 5.2 above is subject to availability of resources in Settlement Reserve Fund.
-In the event, aggregate SIG requirement across all segments exceeds the available balance in Settlement Reserve Fund, then CCIL's SIG contribution for all segments will be reduced on pro-rata basis to the level of resources available in Settlement Reserve Fund.
+Member contributed Default Fund and, CCIL's contributions from Settlement Reserve Fund referred to as 'Skin In the Game (SIG)', together constitute prefunded default handling resources. - 5.2.
+CCIL's contributions shall be higher of 25% of the respective default fund or highest amount contributed by any Member towards the respective Default Fund. - 5.3.
+CCIL's contributions as per para 5.2 above shall be subject to availability of resources in Settlement Reserve Fund.
+In the event, aggregate SIG requirement across all segments exceeds the available balance in Settlement Reserve Fund, then CCIL's SIG contribution for all segments shall be reduced on pro-rata basis to the level of resources available in Settlement Reserve Fund. - 5.4.
+Once defaulter's margin and default fund contributions have been used to meet losses, 60% of CCIL's contribution determined as per para 5.2 and 5.3 above shall be made available as first tranche of